 Research Interest Statement

-My teaching and research are in the areas of Economic Development, Population and Resources; Labor Economics; Economy-wide Modeling; and Applied Micro-Econometrics.
+My teaching and research are in the areas of Development Economics, Resource Economics, Labor Economics, Economy-wide Modeling, and Applied Micro-econometrics.
 I teach the Ph.D. field course "Agriculture in Economic Development" emphasizing household, village, and economy-wide modeling.
-At the undergraduate level, I teach microeconomic theory, development economics and econometrics.
+At the undergraduate level, I mostly teach microeconomic theory, development economics, econometrics, and agricultural labor.

-My research is concentrated in population, microeconomic development, and farm labor.
-The core of my work in microeconomic development has been the application of household-farm modeling techniques to the study of a range of economic problems in less developed countries, including internal and international migration, the adoption of new agricultural technologies, preservation of biodiversity, and nutrient demand.
+The core of my work in microeconomic development has been the development of local economy-wide impact evaluation (LEWIE) methods and the application of household-farm modeling techniques to study a range of economic problems in less developed countries, including internal and international migration, the adoption of new agricultural technologies, preservation of biodiversity, regulation of fisheries, climate change, and economic impacts of refugees.
 My early work was among the first to empirically test propositions of the new economics of labor migration.
 Building on household-farm models, I have developed micro economy-wide (including village) models utilizing computable general equilibrium techniques.
 Applications of these models explore impacts of migration, policy changes, and market reforms on rural economies in a diversity of less developed country (LDC) settings.
-Current projects utilize these modeling techniques to examine impacts of NAFTA and agricultural policy reforms on migration and incomes in village and village-town economies in Mexico and impacts of tourism in Ecuador's Galapagos Islands and in the Bay Islands of Honduras.
-This modeling is supported by extensive household-farm surveys.
-In recent years my students have done Ph.D. and MS research involving a diversity of topics and regions that include Mexico, Central America, Ecuador's Galapagos Islands, China, Zambia, and Turkey.

 Contact Us2116 Social Sciences and Humanities